-The maximum (or capped) exit fee will be 45% of your Original Standard Ingoing Contribution after 6 years of residence, plus a termination fee of \$1,000.00.

-The minimum exit fee is 1 day/365 days (1 day/366 days in a leap year) of 20% of your Original Standard Ingoing Contribution, plus a termination fee of \$1,000.00, if the period of occupation is 1 day.

-11.2 What other exit costs do residents need to pay or contribute to?
+date the resident cease reside in the unit of Exit fee calculation based on: your Original Standard Ingoing Contribution s to 1 year 20% of your Original Standard Ingoing Contribution 2 years 25% of your Original Standard Ingoing Contribution 3 years 30% of your Original Standard Ingoing Contribution 4 years 35% of your Original Standard Ingoing Contribution 5 years 40% of your Original Standard Ingoing Contribution 6 years 45% of your Original Standard Ingoing Contribution 10 years 45% of your Original Standard Ingoing Contribution Contribution after 6 yea The minimum exit fee is Original Standard Ingoin occupation is 1 day. ed) exit fee will be 45% of your Original Standard Ingoing rs of residence, plus a termination fee of \$1,000.00. s 1 day/365 days (1 day/366 days in a leap year) of 20% of your ng Contribution, plus a termination fee of \$1,000.00, if the period of 1.2 What other exit osts do residents eed to pay or ontribute to?
 If the former resident and scheme operator cannot agree on the resale value within 30 days, the scheme operator must obtain a valuation from a registered valuer within a further 14 days.
 The valuation is taken to be the agreed resale value of the right to reside for the accommodation unit.
 You and the scheme operator must share the cost of the valuer in the same proportion as the gross ingoing contribution on the sale of the right to reside, is shared under your residence contract.
 After the valuation is provided the scheme operator will give you an exit statement showing the estimated final amount of money you will receive when the right to reside is resold and all the costs you will have to pay.
-The resident's portion of any sale or valuation costs is calculated as follows:
+The resident's portion of any sale costs and/or valuation costs is calculated as follows: $\frac{(A - B - C)}{D}$ Where: A = the resident's ingoing

-$$(A-B-C)$$